TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/ManagingTranslations.rst

 In this case we define that "gsw_CH" (which is the `official code <http://www.localeplanet.com/icu/>`_ for "Schwiizertüütsch" - that is, "Swiss German") can fall back on "de_AT" (another custom translation) and then on "de".

-The translations have to be stored in the appopriate folder, in this case :ref:`Environment-labels-path`/:file:`gsw_CH`.
+The translations have to be stored in the appropriate labels path sub folder (:ref:`Environment-labels-path`), in this case :file:`/gsw_CH`.

 The very least you need is to translate the label containing the name of the language itself, so that it appears in the user preferences.
-In our example this would be in file :ref:`Environment-labels-path`/:file:`gsw_CH/setup/mod/gsw_CH.locallang.xlf`.
+In our example this would be in file :file:`/gsw_CH/setup/mod/gsw_CH.locallang.xlf`.

 .. code-block:: xml